AusDTO/gov-au-content-guide/_entries/2016-05-04-dates-and-time-periods.md

 > 19th century instead of nineteenth century.

-To indicate spans of time, use from ... to ... or dashes.
-From ... to ... is easier to read.
+Use ‘to’ in time and date ranges---not hyphens or en dashes.

 **For example**

-> - from 10 to 12 October, or 10–12 October
+> - GovHack runs 29 to 31 July 2016.
-> - from 10am to 11am, or 10am–11am.
+> - We are open Monday to Friday, 9am to 5pm.

 Use numbers at the beginning of a line, bulleted item or sentence.